Stoewer Arkona

-Stoewer Arkona is an executive car manufactured by Stoewer automotive company between 1937 and 1940.
+Stoewer Arkona (/de/) is an executive car manufactured by Stoewer automotive company between 1937 and 1940.
 It has rear-wheel drive with a 3.6-litre six-cylinder overhead valve engine (the same engine as that in the Sedina, with two more cylinders) and was available in touring, sedan, convertible, and roadster versions.
 Together with its sister model, the Sedina, it was the last civilian car manufactured by the company.

 History

 Harry S. Truman, the president of the United States, standing in Stoewer Arkona, while inspecting units of the 3rd Armored Division of the United States Army near Frankfurt, Germany, on 26 July 1945.

 Stoewer Arkona was manufactured in Stettin, Germany (now Szczecin, Poland) by Stoewer automotive company between 1937 and 1940.
 It was named after Cape Arkona, the cape on Rügen island in Mecklenburg-Western Pomerania.
 In 1939, 103 pieces were produced.
 By 1940, 201 cars were made.
 It was a successor to Stoewer Greif V8.
 Together with its sister model, Sedina, it was the last civilian car manufactured by the company, until 1940, when it had switched to the military manufacture and realization of the Einheits-PKW der Wehrmacht plan, due to the World War II.